+- Assassin's Creed

 - Call of Duty: Modern Warfare II

-- Minecraft
+- Fortnite

 - Grand Theft Auto 5

-- Fortnite
+- Roblox

 - Spider-Man

-- Assassin's Creed

-- FIFA
+- The Last of Us Part II

 In some cases games also come with their own settings.

 Check that the parental control settings that you have applied to the console also apply to any ingame features, most importantly in-game chat.